slamdata/purescript-jtable/README.md

                Markup     -> -- the unstyled <table> element Markup,       -- the styled <table> element

-    cell    :: JSemantic  -> -- what type of cell (for purposes of formatting only!)
+    td      :: JSemantic  -> -- what type of cell (for purposes of formatting only!)
                Markup     -> -- the unstyled <td> element Markup,       -- the styled <td> element

-    head    :: JCursor    -> -- the path associated with the header Markup     -> -- the unstyled <th> element Markup,       -- the styled <th> element
+    th      :: JCursor    -> -- the path associated with the header Markup     -> -- the unstyled <th> element Markup,       -- the styled <th> element

-    row     :: Markup     -> -- the unstyled <tr> element
+    tr      :: Markup     -> -- the unstyled <tr> element
                Markup }      -- the styled <tr> element

 renderJTable :: TableStyle      -> -- the style to apply to the table